iotaledger/chronicle.rs/README.md

 - Store IOTA messages in real time, using one or more [Scylla](https://www.scylladb.com/) clusters
 - Explore stored messages using an HTTP API
 - Store the data you want by modifying incoming messages
-- Filter data to store it how and where you want
+- Filter data to store it how and where you want (work in progress)

 Chronicle includes the following crates: